BHARATH999999/jio-saavn-api/README.md

 <img align="center" alt = "Music" width = "100%" height = "666px" src = "https://m.media-amazon.com/images/I/61sKrIdMneL.jpg">
 <h2> </h2>
 <h2> Request:</h2>
-<h3> Kindly acess this api in Postman or Firefox browser, so that you can visualize the data fetched by this api in a pretty manner. </h3>
+<h3> Kindly acess this api in Postman or Firefox browser, so that you can visualize the data fetched by this api in a pretty manner.
+(Currently working ont this aspect and I hope you understand.
+Thankh you.) </h3>
 <h2>
 Routes to acess this Api:
 </h2>